quitejs/quiteUI/README.md

   modulariy is great method to turn a large, complex project into little and simple ones.

 ###anti-MVC
-  quiteUI use modularity than layer to simplify things
+  quiteUI use modularity than layer to simplify things, sure you can adopt any pattern inside a module if necessary